umich-arc/spark-on-hpc/README.md

 ## Customizing Spark Driver Memory

-By default, a spark job will start a `driver` process using 5g of memory.
-If you need to increase the spark `driver` memory allocation, you can use the command line option `--driver-memory`.
-The example below launches a spark job with `driver` memory of 10g.
+By default, a Spark job will start a `driver` process using 5g of memory.
+If you need to increase the Spark `driver` memory allocation, you can use the command line option `--driver-memory`.
+The example below launches a Spark job with `driver` memory of 10g.

 ```bash
 spark-submit --master ${SPARK_MASTER_URL} \